HashiCorp Cloud Platform

 ortgw-attachment

-based on the type of connection between the HVN and the VPC.$ curl --location "https://api.cloud.hashicorp.com/network/2020-09-07/organizations/$HCP_ORG_ID/projects/$HCP_PROJ_ID/networks/$HCP_NETWORK_ID/dnsforwardings" \ --request POST \ --header 'Content-Type: application/json' \ --header "Authorization: Bearer $HCP_API_TOKEN" \ --data '{ "dnsForwarding": { "id": "dnsforwarding-byod", "peering_id": "peering-name", "connection_type": "hvn-peering", "rule": { "id": "staging-forwarding-rule", "domain_name": "staging.byod.com", "inbound_endpoint_ips": ["10.0.0.12", "10.0.0.9"] }, "hvn": { "location": { "region": { "region": "us-west-2", "provider": "aws" } } } } }'
+).$ curl --location "https://api.cloud.hashicorp.com/network/2020-09-07/organizations/$HCP_ORG_ID/projects/$HCP_PROJ_ID/networks/$HCP_NETWORK_ID/dnsforwardings" \ --request POST \ --header 'Content-Type: application/json' \ --header "Authorization: Bearer $HCP_API_TOKEN" \ --data '{ "dnsForwarding": { "id": "dnsforwarding-byod", "peering_id": "your-peering-connection-id", "connection_type": "hvn-peering", "rule": { "id": "staging-rule", "domain_name": "staging.byod.com", "inbound_endpoint_ips": ["10.0.0.12", "10.0.0.9"] }, "hvn": { "location": { "region": { "region": "us-west-2", "provider": "aws" } } } } }'

 Example output:

-{ "dns_forwarding": { "id": "dnsforwarding-byod", "hvn": { "type": "hashicorp.network.hvn", "id": "HCP_NETWORK_ID", "uuid": "HCP_NETWORK_ID", "location": { "organization_id": "HCP_ORG_ID", "project_id": "HCP_PROJ_ID", "region": { "provider": "aws", "region": "us-west-2" } }, "description": "" }, "state": "CREATING", "peering_id": "HCP_NETWORK_PEERING_ID", "connection_type": "hvn-peering", "rules": [ { "hvn": { "type": "hashicorp.network.hvn", "id": "hvn-aws-latest-test-1", "uuid": "hvn-aws-latest-test-1", "location": { "organization_id": "c1597488-1053-4cc8-a536-e84cfef0ea7f", "project_id": "b1e20b0d-2411-47e6-adb0-88f39563fbec", "region": { "provider": "aws", "region": "us-west-2" } }, "description": "" }, "dns_forwarding_id": "dnsforwarding-byod", "state": "CREATING", "rule": { "id": "staging-forwarding-rule", "domain_name": "staging.byod.com", "inbound_endpoint_ips": [ "10.0.0.12", "10.0.0.9" ] }, "created_at": "2025-05-14T12:49:52.457815118Z", "updated_at": "2025-05-14T12:49:52.457815118Z" } ], "created_at": "2025-05-14T12:49:52.457815118Z", "updated_at": "2025-05-14T12:49:52.457815118Z" }, "operation": { "id": "OPERATION_ID", "state": "PENDING", "location": { "organization_id": "HCP_ORG_ID", "project_id": "HCP_PROJ_ID", "region": { "provider": "aws", "region": "us-west-2" } }, "link": { "type": "hashicorp.network.dnsforwarding", "id": "dnsforwarding-byod", "uuid": "dnsforwarding-byod", "location": { "organization_id": "HCP_ORG_ID", "project_id": "HCP_PROJ_ID", "region": { "provider": "aws", "region": "us-west-2" } }, "description": "DNS Forwarding (\"dnsforwarding-byod\")" }, "created_at": "2025-05-14T12:49:52.464766Z", "updated_at": "2025-05-14T12:49:52.464766Z" } }
+{ "dns_forwarding": { "id": "dnsforwarding-byod", "hvn": { "type": "hashicorp.network.hvn", "id": "HCP_NETWORK_ID", "uuid": "HCP_NETWORK_ID", "location": { "organization_id": "HCP_ORG_ID", "project_id": "HCP_PROJ_ID", "region": { "provider": "aws", "region": "us-west-2" } }, "description": "" }, "state": "CREATING", "peering_id": "HCP_NETWORK_PEERING_ID", "connection_type": "hvn-peering", "rules": [ { "hvn": { "type": "hashicorp.network.hvn", "id": "hvn-aws-latest-test-1", "uuid": "hvn-aws-latest-test-1", "location": { "organization_id": "c1597488-1053-4cc8-a536-e84cfef0ea7f", "project_id": "b1e20b0d-2411-47e6-adb0-88f39563fbec", "region": { "provider": "aws", "region": "us-west-2" } }, "description": "" }, "dns_forwarding_id": "dnsforwarding-byod", "state": "CREATING", "rule": { "id": "staging-rule", "domain_name": "staging.byod.com", "inbound_endpoint_ips": [ "10.0.0.12", "10.0.0.9" ] }, "created_at": "2025-05-14T12:49:52.457815118Z", "updated_at": "2025-05-14T12:49:52.457815118Z" } ], "created_at": "2025-05-14T12:49:52.457815118Z", "updated_at": "2025-05-14T12:49:52.457815118Z" }, "operation": { "id": "OPERATION_ID", "state": "PENDING", "location": { "organization_id": "HCP_ORG_ID", "project_id": "HCP_PROJ_ID", "region": { "provider": "aws", "region": "us-west-2" } }, "link": { "type": "hashicorp.network.dnsforwarding", "id": "dnsforwarding-byod", "uuid": "dnsforwarding-byod", "location": { "organization_id": "HCP_ORG_ID", "project_id": "HCP_PROJ_ID", "region": { "provider": "aws", "region": "us-west-2" } }, "description": "DNS Forwarding (\"dnsforwarding-byod\")" }, "created_at": "2025-05-14T12:49:52.464766Z", "updated_at": "2025-05-14T12:49:52.464766Z" } }

 You have completed the private DNS forwarding configuration.